 Alcoholic Cola is sold in Japan

 Going back to the original era of Coca-Cola in France, Coca-Cola began selling its first alcoholic beverage.
-In 2018, for most of us, sadly, this boozy drink is a lemon-flavored “alcopop”, at least in Japan.
+In 2018, for most of us, sadly, this boozy drink is a lemon-flavoured “alcopop”, at least in Japan.
 Superb!
 We were never more excited to visit Japan!

 Max Headroom became a star because of Coca Cola